A website devoted to teaching/playing/composing for/ the King of Instruments

 There are a few other tips which can prove helpful for playing hymns printed with the words of the hymn occupying wide space between the upper and lower staves:

 3. Remember that learning is like layering sheets of paper (See Balance in Organ Playing, Parts II, III).
-After sight reading about 100 hymns from various hymnals written in this way, it gets easier and easier.
-A good teacher generally recommends sight reading every day on a regular basis, and sight reading hymns as soon as possible.
-Remember that we don't need to sight read all 4 parts right away.
-This is exactly what makes it difficult for the beginner trying to learn.
-We start with just the top voice.
-When sight reading seprate parts (soprano, alto, tenor, bass) in all the keys starts to get easy, we can then move to sight reading in various combinations of 2 and 3 voices, SLOWLY, in roughly half the regular tempo.
-Only then do we attempt to put all 4 parts together.
+After sight reading separate hymn parts (soprano, alto, tenor, bass) in all the keys it starts to get easier.
+We can then move to sight reading in various combinations of 2 and 3 voices, very SLOWLY, in roughly half the regular tempo or less.
+Only then do we try to put all 4 parts together.

 NOTE: In 2019 Google Doodle created its first ever Artificial Intelligence (AI) powered Doodle to encourage even the less musically-inclined to create Bach-like melodies of their own.
 Users working with their own browser can now begin to compose a 2-measure melody in the top line treble staff for the mini band to play, which then transforms with the press of a button, adding an alto, tenor, and bass line in Bach's signature baroque music style to make a 4-part texture.
 This type of machine learning is a process of teaching a computer to come up with its own answers by showing it a lot of examples.
 By teaching the computer to recognize note patterns it is then instructed to fill in 3 additional voices below any top line that the user invents.
 The model used here was trained on 306 of Bach's Chorale harmonizations, since developers felt that this music had "all the rules" for how to write good harmonies and melodies baked-in, providing a really good mission resource for learning music.
 The fact that this music is also a veritable instruction manual for how to go about breaking all the so-called rules and getting away with it also was evidently part of the premise for this project.
 The developers' hope is that this new Doodle, called "Auto-Bach," will allow people to feel like they can dream a little more about what they can do musically in the future.
 It's chief value for the new organist seems to be in its ability to provide examples which help sharpen the eye to look for things the Doodle is doing that replicate any mysterious quirks we know the composer "baked into" the model himself (e.g., impossible stretches for small hands, frustrated leading notes, all voices moving in similar motion, consecutive 5ths and octaves) -- and to look for anything else the Doodle may choose to introduce into a 4-part harmony which might be improved upon, such as premature modulations (before the tonic tonality is firmly established) or any dissonant minor 2nds which it may set up between adjacent voices.